apache/fury-site/docs/start/go.md

   limitations under the License.
 ---

-Fory Go is published as the Go module `github.com/apache/fory/go/fory` and requires Go 1.24 or later.
-Use one compatible Fory release across every peer in an application.
+Fory Go provides xlang and native Object Serialization, generated models, and Fory gRPC.
+It is published as `github.com/apache/fory/go/fory` and requires Go 1.25 or later.

 ## Verify the Toolchain